pingcap/tidb-dev-guide/src/contribute-to-tidb/cherrypick-a-pr.md

 ## Create cherry-pick pull requests automatically

-Typically, TiDB repos use ti-chi-bot or ti-srebot to help contributors create cherry-pick pull requests automatically.
-They are basically same but still have some differences.
+Typically, TiDB repos use ti-chi-bot to help contributors create cherry-pick pull requests automatically.

-### ti-chi-bot

-ti-chi-bot creates corresponding cherry-pick pull requests according to the `needs-cherry-pick-<release-branch-name>` on the original pull request once it's merged.
+`ti-chi-bot` creates corresponding cherry-pick pull requests according to the `needs-cherry-pick-<release-branch-name>` on the original pull request once it's merged.
 If there is any failure or omission, contributors could run `/cherry-pick <release-branch-name>` to trigger cherry-pick for a specific release.

-### ti-srebot

-ti-srebot creates corresponding cherry-pick pull requests according to the `needs-cherry-pick-<release-version>` on the original pull request once it's merged.
-If there is any failure or omission, contributors could run `/run-cherry-picker` to re-run the cherry-pick process.
-It would fail for already created branches.
-In addition, ti-srebot will re-request the reviewers and assign the new pull request to the author of the original pull request. ti-srebot will also invite the pull request author to its forked repo.

 ## Create cherry-pick pull requests manually